A note before you begin

 • Teach them that although they want to protect their parent, they should never intervene.

-• Help them make a list of people that they are comfortable talking with and expressing themselves to.
+• Help them make a list of people that they are comfortable talking with.

-• Enroll them in a counseling program.
-Local service providers often have children’s programs.
+• Enroll them in a counseling program if possible.

 • If you have separated from an abusive partner and are concerned for your childrens’ safety when they visit your ex, developing a safety plan for while they are visiting can be beneficial.

-• Brainstorm with your children (if they are old enough) to come up with ways that they can stay safe using the same model as you would for your own home.
-Have them identify where they can get to a phone, how they can leave the house, and who they can go to.
+• Brainstorm with your children, if they are old enough, about where they can get to a phone, how they can leave the house, and who they can go to.

-• If it’s safe to do, send a cell phone with the children to be used in emergency situations – this can be used to call 911, a neighbor or you if they need aid.
+• If it’s safe to do, send a cell phone with the children to be used in emergency situations.

 • Avoid exchanging custody at your home or your partner’s home.

-• Meet in a safe, public place such as a restaurant, a bank/other area with lots of cameras, or even near a police station.
+• Meet in a safe, public place such as a restaurant, a bank, or near a police station.

-• Bring a friend or relative with you to the exchanges, or have them make the exchange.
+• Bring a friend or relative with you, or have them make the exchange.

 Preparing to Leave